seqan/seqan/apps/samcat/README.md

 Additional Information
 ----------------------

-As the BAM format is smaller in size and faster to parse the best performance will be reached with BAM files.
+As the BAM format is more compact than SAM and faster to parse the best performance will be reached with BAM files.

 Contact
 -------